mgadrat/redmine-candy-theme/README.md

 # Redmine Candy Theme

-A sweet SASS theme with configurable colors and spacers.
+A sweet redmine theme builded with SASS and love.

 ## Installation